Constitution of the Orthodox Christian Association of Medicine, Psychology, and Religion

 - A member of the association in good standing shall be entitled to all privileges of membership, including voting, holding office and mailings.

 - Members in good standing will pay an annual membership fee to be determined by a simple majority vote during a national conference.
-Members will be informed of such votes at least two months in advance of the conference and absentee votes will be accepted.

 - Applicants who do not qualify as members, as described above, will be considered for membership as Associate Members.
 Such members shall not vote or hold office except in the position as associate division chairperson.